 Town pounds are all over New Hampshire.
 In those days, they housed any livestock that had gotten loose so the owners could come and collect them.

 You can see most of the trail is covered with leaves.
 While I was there, a crew was working clearing the leaves from the main path (Adams Road) and the fields.
 On these side trails, though, they were still covered and the leaves were very slippery.
-Going down East Monson Road was a little scary as someone who loses her balance easily.
+Going down East Monson Road was a little scary for someone who loses her balance easily.
 It was a bit steep as it graded to the marsh.

 The picture on the right is a pine tree.
 These are frequently called “mast pines” as these big, straight trees were initially harvested to build the tall masts for British sailing ships.